 A share buyback, also known as a stock repurchase, occurs when a public company buys back its shares on the stock market.
-We will explore the many reasons why management decides to buy back company stock as well as its effects.
+We will explore why management decides to buy back company stock and its effects.
 In a way, stock buybacks work similarly to dividends.
 Investors can choose to sell their shares at a fixed price.
-Since the stock price also goes up, investors can take advantage of the rise to cash in some profits.
-However, share buybacks aren’t always well received by political parties or shareholders.
+Since the stock price also increases, investors can take advantage of the rise to cash in some profits.
+However, political parties or shareholders don’t always receive share buybacks well.
 Below, we’ll answer all the questions you have about stock buybacks.

 What Is a Stock Buyback?